LimePoint/opschain/docs/reference/concepts/properties.md

 1. _You will not be able to use dot notation to access a property with the same name as a method on the properties object (for example `keys`).
 In this case you must use square bracket notation instead._
 2. _Any arrays in the properties will be overwritten during a deep merge (use JSON objects with keys instead to ensure they are merged)_
 3. _The `OpsChain.properties` structure is read only.
 Please see [modifiable properties](#modifiable-properties) below for information on making changes to the environment or project properties._

+### Comparison with OpsChain context

+In addition to the user defined and maintained OpsChain properties available in an OpsChain change, OpsChain also provides OpsChain context values.

+The OpsChain context is automatically populated by OpsChain with information about the context in which a change is run, for example the environment name or the action being executed by the change.

+Rather than manually putting change related values - e.g. the environment code, project code, action name, etc. - into your properties, consider whether you could use the OpsChain context instead.

+See the [OpsChain context guide](context.md) if you would like to learn more about the OpsChain context framework.

 ## Storage options